Yulio Knowledge Base > Creating a Project > How to Customize the Navigation Experience in your VR Projects

 Click on the Hotspot Editor button, then select the Floorplan icon.

-If your cones do not show up by default on your floorplan, like in the image above, click on the settings icon and then toggle the Show Floorplan Hotspot Direction to on.
+If your cones do not show up by default on your floorplan (like in the image above) click on the Settings icon and toggle the Show Floorplan Hotspot Direction to on.

 Using the thumbnail images on the left panel as your guide, click on the cone and drag so that the middle of the cone aligns with the middle of the thumbnail.
-The cone should be facing the same starting direction as the thumbnail image – no need for total precision.
+The cone should be facing the same starting direction as the thumbnail image – try to get as close as possible, but no need for total precision.

-That’s it – when you return to view your project, you’ll find that as you use hotspots to navigate the scene you land in the scene facing forward.
-The mini map is also there to show you exactly what direction you are looking while in fishtank view.
+That’s it – when you return to view your project, you’ll find that as you use Navigation Hotspots to move scene-to-scene, you will land in the scene facing forward.

 Remember – you only need to calibrate scenes you added to your floorplan, so if you have a link to something like “outside” or “upstairs” that aren’t on your floorplan, you won’t need to calibrate them.